LCSB-BioCore/COBREXA.jl/docs/src/basic_analysis.md

 ```@docs
 pfba
 ```
 Here, we use `Tulip.jl` followed by `OSQP.jl`, with the `pfba` function from `CobraTools.jl`.
 Note that `OSQP.jl` has iffy performance, and is only included here because it is open source.
-We strongly recommend that a commercial solver, e.g. `Gubobi.jl` be used to simplify your user experience.
+We recommend that a commercial solver, e.g. `Gubobi.jl`, be used to simplify your user experience.
 ```@example fba
 using OSQP